-Healthcare real estate is unique.
-The Stark Law, the Anti-Kickback Statute, The False Claims Act, and a myriad of other healthcare statutes and regulations create a complex regulatory environment in which health systems must operate daily.
-A course of action that may be perfectly acceptable in any other types of real estate transaction could, in the context of healthcare real estate, result in serious violations and expose health systems to significant liability.
+Healthcare real estate is a unique and complex industry—particularly regarding compliance.
+The Stark Law, the Anti-Kickback Statute, the False Claims Act, and other healthcare statutes and regulations create a complicated environment for health systems.
+A decision that is acceptable in another type of real estate transaction can result in serious violations for health systems, exposing them to significant liability and cost.

-In today’s ever-changing healthcare landscape, with increasing competitive pressures and progressive physician alignment models, it is imperative for health systems to create and implement effective healthcare real estate compliance programs to shelter them from regulatory infractions that can result from improperly structured or administered real estate arrangements with referral sources.
+The healthcare landscape constantly changes and presents increasing competitive pressures and progressive physician alignment models.
+It is imperative that health systems implement effective real estate compliance programs that shelter them from regulatory infractions that result from inadequately structured, or administered, real estate arrangements with referral sources.

-RTG provides a broad spectrum of healthcare real estate compliance services.
-From evaluating the structure for a new transaction, reviewing an existing transaction, or drafting and implementing effective real estate compliance policies and programs, our team has you covered.
-Leveraging our deep healthcare experience, we can also help improve operational efficiencies within the organization, streamlining processes and identifying cost savings opportunities.
+Realty Trust Group (RTG) provides a broad spectrum of healthcare real estate compliance services.
+From evaluating the structure of a new transaction, reviewing an existing transaction, or drafting and implementing compliance policies and programs, our team offers comprehensive support.
+We leverage our extensive healthcare experience to improve operational efficiencies, streamline processes, and identify cost-saving opportunities.

 We know and have talked to some healthcare real estate firms others that are good, but they may not have the breadth that RTG has.
 It would be a learning curve for a new firm to get to know us.
 RTG knows Northside and the way we want things delivered.